premchander-revature/interviewquestions/Collection_IS/Collections.md

 ---

-17. How to Create a Thread-Safe ConcurrentHashSet in Java?
+14. How to create a Thread-Safe `ConcurrentHashSet` in Java?

 ![Medium](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/Medium%20(2).svg)

 <details> <summary> <b> Show Answer </b> </summary>
 <blockquote>

-JDK 8 has the newly added keySet (the default) and newKeySet() methods to create a ConcurrentHashSet in Java that is supported by ConcurrentHashMap
+JDK 8 has the newly added `keySet()` (the default) and `newKeySet()` methods to create a ConcurrentHashSet in Java that is supported by `ConcurrentHashMap`

 </blockquote>
 </details>

 ---

-18. Can an ArrayList Contain Multiple References to the Same Object in Java?
+15. Can an ArrayList contain mutiple references to the same object in Java?

 ![Easy](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/simple%20(2).svg)